NavyaG-lab/Tech-writer/on-call/data-infra/ops_how_to.md

   `nu ser curl POST --env prod global ouroboros /api/admin/migrations/delete-resource -d'{"resource-id": "<resource-id>"}'`

+3. Uncommit manual dataset and its raw datasets (parent datasets) in case of the following scenarios:

-If the uploaded dataset has been committed to a transaction, and in case this dataset is causing issues to the node in which this dataset series runs, we will also need to retract the raw datasets for that dataset series.
+- Manual dataset was committed to a transaction and is causing issues to the node in which this dataset runs
+- Manual dataset failed to be processed and it caused a node to fail

+For the deletion requests from users, retracting the dataset from Ouroboros should suffice.

 The raw datasets have a naming convention: `series-raw/{dataset-series-name}-*` e.g., for a dataset-series `series/direct-mail`, we have to retract

-**Important**: You must retract the raw datasets only if a Manual Dataset series breaks the node, whereas for the deletion requests from users, retracting the dataset from Ouroboros should suffice.

 - "series/direct-mail"
 - "series-raw/direct-mail-contract-avro"